Conte-Ecology/basinCharacteristics/zonalStatistics/README.md

   |   350897  |   6    | 9608.108   | 0.16666667 |

+3. **HRD2_delineateUpstreamCatchments.R** - Script that generates a list of the upstream catchments for each catchment in the shapefile

+  Open this script and set the `baseDirectory` variable to the path up to and including the `\zonalStatistics` folder.
+Run the script in Arc Python.
+Allow script to run completely before moving on to the next script.
+This script does the following:
+    a.
+Reads user-specified inputs from Step 1
+    b.
+Determines if catchments have already been delineated.
+If they exist in the proper directory, the script will not run.
-3. **HRD2_delineateUpstreamCatchments.R** - This script uses the catchment relationships built into the shapefile to generate a delineation of the network from each catchment.
-The output is a file in `.RData` containing a list of lists.
-The greater list is comprised of all of the catchments in the original shapefile.
-Each sublist contains all of the catchments upstream of that particuar catchment.
-The sublists are named by their primary (most downstream) catchment and can be accesed by the $ operator (e.g. `delineatedCatchments$'730076'`).
+    c.
+Uses the catchment relationships built into the shapefile ("NextDownID" field) to generate a delineation of the network from each catchment.

-  If this script has not been run and the delineated catchments `.RData` file does not exist, then open this script in R and set the `baseDirectory` as in previous scripts.
-Run the script which outputs the file to the proper folder.
-If the delineated catchments file does exist in the proper location, the script will not run.
-If the file is created separately, ensure proper naming of the file and move it to the same `\versions` directory (e.g. `zonalStatistics\versions\NortheastHRD\NortheastHRD_delineatedCatchments.RData`).

-4. **HRD3_calculateUpstreamStatistics.R** - The primary function of this script is to use the output from the zonal statistics step with the `_delineatedCatchments` object to generate values for upstream statistics in each catchment.
-The variables listed in the **HRD_INPUTS.txt** file will be processed.
-For each individual catchment, the variable values for all catchments in the upstream network are averaged (weighted by area).
-For each catchment, the percent of the area with data is calculated to account for missing raster data within the catchments.
-The script outputs two `.csv` files, 1 upstream and 1 local, for each variable into the `\rTables` directory (e.g. `zonalStatistics\versions\NortheastHRD\rTables\upstream_forest_MEAN.csv`).
+    d.
+Formats the result as a list of lists with each sublist named by the primary (most downstream) catchment (`delineatedCatchments$'730076'`).
+    e.
+Saves the output as an `.RData` file with the object named: `delineatedCatchments` in the `\versions` directory (e.g. `zonalStatistics\versions\NortheastHRD\NortheastHRD_delineatedCatchments.RData`).

+4. **HRD3_calculateUpstreamStatistics.R** - Script that calculates the upstream average of all basin characteristics

   Open this script in R and set the `baseDirectory` variable to the path up to and including the `zonalStatistics` folder and run the script.
+This script does the following:
+    a.
+Reads user-specified inputs from Step 1.
+    b.
+Reads the two versions of the catchment areas (vector and raster).
+Vector is the actual area, while raster is used for determining the area containing raster data for each basin characteristic.
+    c.
+Reads the ArcPy output tables for each of the rasters specified in the `HRD_INPUTS.txt` file.
+    d.
+Converts all -9999 values to NA
+    e.
+Calculates the percent of the catchment area that has contributing raster data for each local catchment.
+This value shows how much data is missing from the catchment to help determine if the value is reliable or not.
+    f.
+Uses the delineated catchments object to calculate the upstream average of each basin characteristic (weighted by area) as well as the percent of the area with data.
+    g.
+Outputs two `.csv` files, 1 upstream and 1 local, for each variable into the `\rTables` directory (e.g. `zonalStatistics\versions\NortheastHRD\rTables\upstream_forest_MEAN.csv`).

   Example output: